Baby Yoga Classes

 Claire would recommend a parent /carer that you have comfortable clothes on as you will be moving quite a lot with your child, seated kneeling standing and walking around the room.

-Be aware of your jewelry please do not wear hooped or dangling earrings long necklaces or other jewels that your baby could grab and pull or get scratch by, please always tie your hair back if is long
+Be aware of your jewellery please do not wear hooped or dangling earrings long necklaces or other jewels that your baby could grab and pull or get scratch by, please always tie your hair back if is long

 you will be leaning over your child and will get in the way.
 Nails short and neat so that you do not scratch your baby hands are clean.